theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/files-and-folders.md

   - exclude: true
   - boost: 2
 title: Page Title
-description: I’m a description
+description: I’m a description and I show up in social cards
 author: Valerie Schipka, Fabian Steffan #recommended for articles
+destination: huawei #for if-conditions in includes
-template: home.html # only needed for custom page designs, e.g., landing page
+template: home.html #only needed for custom page designs, e.g., landing page
-status: new # new, deprecated or beta
+status: new #new, deprecated or beta
-component: table # for if-conditions in includes
+component: table #for if-conditions in includes
-product: xtract-universal # for if-conditions in includes
+product: xtract-universal #for if-conditions in includes
 hide:
   - navigation
   - toc